appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 3. Select the **inspect** link for the application shown under **Remote Target**

-This will then open a new panel containing the debugger, attached to your application running inside the continues containerized debug environment.
+It opens a new panel containing the debugger, attached to your application running inside the continuous containerized debug environment.

 You can now debug as you would normally.
 Additionally, any code change that you make to the project through changes to its source code with automatically stop and restart your application (after which you will need to restart the debugger connection).